The New Orleans Saints will face off against the Seattle Seahawks this Saturday, but the matchup isn't just on the football field.

 Music — Definitely NOLA

-NOLA: Disaffected white people complaining about the rain are the Pacific Northwest’s gift to American music.
+NOLA: Disaffected people complaining about the rain are the Pacific Northwest’s gift to American music.
 Compare that to NOLA: the birthplace of jazz, the original American music that rock n’ roll is based on (or rips off explicitly); the city’s continuing centrality to the national hip-hop scene; and the integration of music THAT YOU CAN DANCE TO into every facet of life in the Crescent City, and you have a clear winner.

 Seattle: Once the center of grunge, Seattle has been home to Nirvana front man Kurt Cobain, as well as bands Soundgarden and Pearl Jam.
 It touts a number of beloved music venues and the Experience Music Project, where visitors can explore the history of popular music.